imEag/h-challenge/README.md

 ### Front End

 The front-end side of the application was built using React as Javascript framework and SCSS as CSS library to manage styles.
+The page is completely responsive.

 The app is divided into several components, many of them are reusable.
 There were implemented good practices and a very clean code.